 Considered one of the best National Parks in Africa, Etosha will blow you away.
-Once a vast lake, the Etosha salt pan and surrounding waterholes will assure you exceptional sightings.
+Once a vast lake, the Etosha salt pan, and surrounding waterholes will assure you exceptional sightings.

-Herds of zebra, impala, springbok and other herbivores parade to the waterholes from sunrise to sunset while predators such as lions and leopards watch closely.
+Herds of zebra, impala, springbok, and other herbivores parade to the waterholes from sunrise to sunset while predators such as lions and leopards watch closely.

 We have found that the best wildlife viewing opportunities occur around the Chudop waterhole near Halali fort in the east of the park, and in Okaukuejo waterhole.

-The Caprivi strip is Namibia’s “panhandle”, nestled between Botswana and Angola, and is irrigated by the Okavango, the Kwando, the Chobe and the Zambezi rivers.
+The Caprivi strip is Namibia’s “panhandle”, nestled between Botswana and Angola, and is irrigated by the Okavango, the Kwando, the Chobe, and the Zambezi rivers.

-Wildlife in the Caprivi include the rare red lechwe, buffalo, leopard, crocodile, hippo, waterbuck, and oodles of elephants.
+Wildlife in the Caprivi includes the rare red lechwe, buffalo, leopard, crocodile, hippo, waterbuck, and oodles of elephants.
 It is also one of the richest birding regions in Namibia.
 If you’re lucky, you’ll spot a Pel’s Fishing Owl.